juni-vogt/legitRipple.js/README.md

 ### Custom ripples
 #### Custom CSS
 Ripples can be targeted using the `.legitRipple-ripple` class, their containers using `.legitRipple`.
 CSS selectors for ripples shouldn't be order-specific to target all ripples since there can be multiple ripples active in an element at once.
-For example, `.legitRipple-ripple:first-of-type` wouldn't target all possible ripples.
 ```css
 .container .legitRipple-ripple {
     background: yellow;